ruanhao/py-netty/README.md

 # py-netty :rocket:

-An epoll-based TCP networking library for Python 3.7+.
+An epoll-based event-driven TCP networking framework.

+Ideas and concepts under the hood are build upon those of [Netty](https://netty.io/), especially the IO and executor model.

-APIs are similar to the [Netty](https://netty.io/) framework.
+APIs are intuitive to use if you are a Netty alcoholic.